-Learn what assessment management and land use planning are and how to include them in your community plans.
+Learn how assessment management can help land use planning in your community.

-Learn more about how land is reserved and the costs associated with dedicating lands for parks, open spaces and other public amenities.
+Learn more about dedicating lands for parks, open spaces and other public amenities.

 Download the local improvements manual , related forms, and sample spreadsheet before starting a local improvement project.

-Find community planning maps and Rural Municipality (RM) boundary maps, and learn about population changes, tax revenue, and much more at SaskMuniMap.
+Find community planning maps and Rural Municipality (RM) boundary maps, and learn about population changes, tax revenue and much more.